 Focus Area #1: Design and Development

-Organizations with mature security programs will often approach building applications and APIs with the mindset that security must be “built in.”
+Organizations with mature security programs often approach building applications and APIs with the mindset that security must be “built in.”
 Organizations will also promote secure design by establishing security requirements for engineering teams.
-In tandem with those requirements, the organization will also establish more detailed secure coding practices that serve as translations of high-level security requirements down to low-level specifics for a given technology stack.
-API security best practices for design and development include:
+In tandem with those requirements, the organization will establish more detailed secure coding practices that serve as translations of high-level security requirements down to low-level specifics for a given technology stack.
+Best practices for API design and development include: